Availity/availity-angular/lib/core/analytics/README.md

 ## Analytics

 Analytics is a way for you to track how users interact with your data.
-The two analytic services that we provide are Piwik and Splunk.
-To use our analytics services some configuration needs to take place.
+The two analytic services that are provided are Piwik and Splunk.
 By default analytic tracking is not setup in the application.
 This means that page views and events will not be tracked.
 To enable page tracking and custom event tracking follow the steps below.

 ### Adding the Analytics Module